R2FREE/Ritchi/README.md

 Remain to be done.

 ## Rest parts will be updated after Octorber.
-### For now, I'm preparing for getting a job related to digital IC design.
+### Now, I'm preparing for getting a job related to digital IC design.
 I will keep updating this project after getting a ideal job.